 Peppermint Fudge, three ingredients and 5 minutes (or less) are all you need to make this festive treat.

-This is an easy fudge recipe that’s infused with crushed peppermint chips.
+This is an easy fudge recipe that has crushed peppermint chips.
 It also makes a decadent, delicious gift!

-Now, if you think peppermint goes with chocolate, this recipe will change that mindset.
+Now, if you think peppermint only pairs well with chocolate, this recipe will change that mindset.
 Unlike most fudge recipes, this festive fudge doesn’t contain chocolate.
 It has a light peppermint flavor and a beautiful pink hue.

 I was inspired to make this Peppermint Fudge while making frosting the other day.
 I decided to give it a try and just love the way it turned out.
 I am not a fan of chocolate and mint, but this is totally different and very easy to make.

 This is the perfect holiday treat.
 If you share candy and cookie trays with friends during the holiday season, this Peppermint Fudge will be a refreshing change from the usual chocolate-filled trays.